stefanrueger/urboot/README.md

   + `r` preserves reset flags for the application in the register R2
   + `a` autobaud detection (f_cpu/8n using discrete divisors, n = 1, 2, ..., 256)
   + `c` bootloader provides chip erase functionality (only recommended for large MCUs)
-  + `.` unable to tell from .hex file whether this feature is present
   + `-` corresponding feature not present
 - **Hex file:** typically MCU name, oscillator frequency (16 MHz default) and baud rate (115200 default) followed by
   + `autobaud` tries to match host baud rate; can be f/8, f/16, f/24, ..., f/2048 (f=F<sub>CPU</sub>)